 - Therapy and counselling sessions

-A study by Public Health England (PHE) between April 2017 and March 2018 shows that 4 out of 5 alcohol-dependent adults are not getting any treatment for alcohol addiction.
+A study by Public Health England (PHE) between April 2017 and March 2018 shows that 4 out of 5 alcohol-dependent adults are not getting any professional treatment for alcohol addiction.

 Adults seeking treatment for alcohol addiction have declined since 2013, making the risk of alcoholic relapse and alcohol-related problems high .